luizppa/third-person-camera/README.md

 ### ✨ Effects

 A few motion effects are available out of the box.
 Each can be enabled/disabled and configured as you wish.
-The effects and configurations avaliable are:
+The effects and configurations available are:

 > Although I described this section as available effects (plural), as it is, there are only two effects available, zoom out on motion and motion shake.
-I expect to implement more in the future, for the time beeing, feel free to contribute!
+I expect to implement more in the future, for the time being, feel free to contribute!

 ---